The Road to Homeownership: A Step-by-Step Mortgage Guide [INFOGRAPHIC]

 After you apply for a mortgage, schedule your home inspection.
 Although home inspections aren’t required for purchase, we strongly suggest that you do not buy a home without a private inspection, as the home might require structural repairs.

-Your loan officer will order a home appraisal on your behalf.
+Your lender will order a home appraisal on your behalf.
 The appraisal will determine the home’s market value and ensure the value of the home supports the loan amount.

 While you’re waiting for approval, start shopping for homeowner’s insurance.
 This must be done prior to closing.
 You’ll want to determine which policy has the best coverage, choose a deductible and understand market value vs. replacement value.